-The recognised expense arising from share-based payment transactions for the financial year 2022 amounts to kCHF 964 (previous year: kCHF 146).
+No new share-based payments were offered in the reporting period.
+The recognised expense arising from the existing share-based payment transactions for the financial year 2023 amounts to kCHF 290 (previous year: kCHF 964).

-In the prior year period
+In the prior year periods